allanp/Speakap-SDK/dotnet/README.md

 Add the reference assembly Speakap.SDK.dll into your project

 # How to use the SDK
-To use the .NET SDK, make sure you add the reference assembly Speakap.SDK.dll, and the include the namespace:
+To use the .NET SDK, make sure you add the reference assembly Speakap.SDK.dll, and then include the namespace:
 ```cs
 using Speakap.SDK
 ```